Jail and Inmate Search in North Carolina

 What are North Carolina Jail Records?

-North Carolina jail records are the details that follow each inmate through the prison system.
+North Carolina jail inmate search records are the details that follow each inmate through the prison system.
 Administrators keep track of every action item and event that happens to a prisoner from the time they are arrested until they complete the terms of their parole.
 Each time a prisoner is moved to a new facility, the record is updated.
 All different types of law enforcement agencies keep jail records and share them to make things seamless.
-Some of the jail records such as court documents, arrest records, warrants and other items are also available to the public.
+Some of the North Carolina inmate search records such as court documents, arrest records, warrants and other items are also available to the public.

 How to Search for Inmates in North Carolina

 North Carolina makes it easy for you to locate someone in prison or jail.
 The offender locator form allows you to select criteria like name, ID, gender, race, status, birth date or age range.
 From there you will see a list of results.
 You can click on each one to see the full details.
 Some of them have a mug shot.
 Most have the name, gender, race, birth date, age and the facility they are detained in.
 You can also read details of their offenses and incarceration records.
-You may also use an online search portal to find someone in prison.
+You may also use a North Carolina prison inmate search online to find someone in prison.

 Creating Public Jail Records

-When someone enters the North Carolina jail system, a file is opened, and from there on, their jail record is updated frequently.
-North Carolina creates and uses jail records to monitor, manage and facilitate rehabilitation for each inmate.
+When someone enters the state jail system, a file is opened, and from there on, their jail record is updated frequently.
+NC creates and uses jail records to monitor, manage and facilitate rehabilitation for each inmate.
 These records follow each prisoner as they navigate through the penal system.
 Each time they visit the courthouse, receive sentencing, are moved or participate in prison programs, the record is updated.
-Jail records for North Carolina are shared among law enforcement and kept online.
+Jail records are shared among law enforcement and kept online.

 Criminal Justice Quick Facts